Jean-Baptiste-Garcia/history-when/README.md

 history-when
 ===============
-history-when is a time filtering API.
-It filters dated javascript objects based on present.
+history-when is a set of Date based filters that apply to array of dated objects.
 For instance, it is possible to keep all objects whose date correspond to today, or yesterday.
 It is also possible to keep one object per hour.

-It has been designed for [history-store](https://github.com/Jean-Baptiste-Garcia/history-store) and [history-trend](https://github.com/Jean-Baptiste-Garcia/history-trend), but it can be used independently.
-It has been inspired by [Ramda](https://github.com/Jean-Baptiste-Garcia/history-store).
+It has been designed for [history-trend](https://github.com/Jean-Baptiste-Garcia/history-trend), but it can be used independently.
+It has been inspired by [Ramda](https://github.com/ramda/ramda).

 Installation
 ------------